Janusz Korwin-Mikke: Far-right politics

 From 1962 to 1982 he was a member of the Democratic Party.
 In August 1980 he supported the political strike of the Szczecin Shipyard workers, and later he was an adviser of NSZZ Indywidualnego Rzemiosła "Solidarność" (Independent Craftsmen's Union).
 In 1987 he founded a national conservative, economically liberal political party called Ruch Polityki Realnej (Movement of Real Politics), later renamed - Unia Polityki Realnej (UPR, Union of Real Politics).

 In 1990, he established a libertarian conservative sociopolitical weekly newspaper Najwyższy Czas!
 (About Time!).

 In 1991, Korwin-Mikke became a member of the Sejm, between 1991 and 1993, during the first parliamentary term after the establishment of the Third Polish Republic.
 Notably, during his time as deputy, he was the originator of the vetting resolution of 28 May 1992, which obliged the Minister of Internal Affairs to disclose the names of all politicians who had been communist secret police agents.
 The disclosed list contained numerous prominent politicians of most political factions.
-This led to the dissolution of the Cabinet of Jan Olszewski during the Night of the Briefcases – a term used in journalism to describe the events of the night from 4 to 5 June 1992, associated with the dismissal of the government of Jan Olszewski.
+This led to the dissolution of the Cabinet of Jan Olszewski during the Night of the Folders – a term used in journalism to describe the events of the night from 4 to 5 June 1992, associated with the dismissal of the government of Jan Olszewski.

 Korwin-Mikke is a perennial candidate in Polish presidential elections, obtaining 2.4% of the vote in 1995, 1.43% in 2000, 1,4% in 2005, 2.48% in 2010, 3.3% in 2015.

 He is a self-declared monarchist who claims that democracy is "the most stupid form of government ever conceived".

 In 2008, his blog was the most popular political blog in Poland.

 He frequently refers to figures such as Frédéric Bastiat, Alexis de Tocqueville, Friedrich Hayek, Milton Friedman, Margaret Thatcher and Nicolás Gómez Dávila, among others.